EL-Amrany/PHM-prognostic-database/Elevator dataset/readme.txt

 Link to the data Set : https://www.kaggle.com/datasets/shivamb/elevator-predictive-maintenance-dataset

+#Dataset Overview

-above is an overview about the dataset
+below is an overview of the dataset

 | Metric            | Value    |
 | ----------------- | -------- |